A Super Version of a Theorem of Fricke-Klein: Preliminaries

 The induced map on invariant subrings is surjective by the Reynolds property and we can check injectivity by diagram chasing.Therefore,

-Let us employ the outline strategy in a specific example, i.e. let us reprove the result of Fricke-Klein again. \begin{example} Consider the ring $\mathbb{C}[M_2^2]^{SL_2}$, the ring of invariants of $2\times 2$ matrices invariant under conjugation by $SL_2$.
-It is known that this ring is
+This is the key property used in the proof of the main theorem.
+To illustrate the main theorem in an explicit example, we will apply this isomorphism to provide an alternative proof for the theorem of Fricke-Klein. \begin{example} Consider the ring $\mathbb{C}[M_2^2]^{SL_2}$, the ring of invariants of $2\times 2$ matrices invariant under conjugation by $SL_2$.
+It is known \cite[section 2.4]{kraft1996invariant} that this ring is